reotam5/Gomoku/README.md

 # Gomoku Hub

 This is my first big personal project!!
-This project demonstrate use of
+This project demonstrate the use of
 <ul>
 <li>HTML</li>
 <li>CSS</li>